jbrilha/goethe/README.md

 # goethe

-*Eventually* a Goodreads-esque place for me to log my books and stuff Using this to learn Go and HTMX
+This branch is just to have a really basic setup ready to go for future stuff